Helen Mowery: Columbia contract

 Satisfied Mowery had audience appeal, Columbia now put her in one of their own pictures, The Fighting Frontiersman.
 Because it was an established western series (Durango Kid), she took a distant third in billing to the series stars, Charles Starrett and Smiley Burnette.
 She was again loaned out to PRC for another western, Range Beyond the Blue, released in March 1947.
 The Professional Photographers Association chose her as "Miss Photogenic" at their annual meeting during July 1947.
 By this time her fifth picture, Key Witness, had been released by Columbia, in which she had a supporting role rather than the female lead.

 Mowery was loaned out to an independent production company for Women in the Night, released in January 1948.
 Her next Columbia film was a small bit in the comedy The Mating of Millie.
 She was loaned out to Universal for Tap Roots, was used in bit parts for two big Columbia films released in 1949, Knock on Any Door and Jolson Sings Again, and had an ensemble part in Air Hostess.
 For 1950 she was loaned out to Paramount for Knock on Any Door and to Warner Brothers for Caged, both being bit parts.

 Another Durango Kid picture, Across the Badlands, released in September 1950, brought her back to leading woman status.
 She was then loaned to 20th Century for a minor role in the award-winning All About Eve.
 Her film career finished up with Queen for a Day, released in May 1951.
-This was a United Artists release; it's not known whether Mowery was still under contract to Columbia at this point, though the studio did reuse archival footage of her from The Fighting Frontiersman in the last Durango Kid film, The Kid from Broken Gun (1952).
+This was a United Artists release; it is not known whether Mowery was still under contract to Columbia at this point, though the studio did reuse archival footage of her from The Fighting Frontiersman in the last Durango Kid film, The Kid from Broken Gun (1952).